pemo11/xkompendium/guide/XProgrammingGuide.md

 **Disclaimer:** This is neither a complete guide nor a rehash of the official X# documentation.

 So what is it?
 Its a light introduction to the X# language by using examples instead of textual descriptions.
-Its aimed for developers who alreay know a language like VO, Visual Basic or even C# and like to start with X#.
+Its aimed for developers who already know a language like VO, Visual Basic or even C# and like to start with X#.

 Please always refer to the X# documentation by the X# team for any reference or if you are in doubt about anything written in this document.